senseigab/senseigab.github.io/_posts/EDS103/2022-07-22-PD5SLRoleModels.md

 (4) **Competent:** Teachers are by definition interdisciplinary and need to demonstrate disciplinary depth and breadth.
 As such, I also wish to be a language teacher (and eventually, a teacher educator) that demonstrates such competence in both content and pedagogy.
 In aspiring for competence, I aim to develop multi-, inter-, and transdisciplinary expertise and affirm my dedication to lifelong learning.

-(5) **Empowering community builder:** I hope to become an community builder that can cultivate healthy, prosperous relationships between diverse people of all stripes.
+(5) **Empowering community builder:** I hope to become a community builder that can cultivate healthy, prosperous relationships between diverse people of all stripes.
 As such, I hope to become capable of mobilizing groups to address various issues in our communities.

 ### My Ideal Education Mentor